brayvid/newsbot/README.md

 # News Digest Bot

 This Python script fetches the latest Google News RSS headlines for a curated list of topics and sends a nicely formatted email digest via Gmail.
-It uses both a keyword scoring system and topic importance preferences from a CSV file, and intelligently boosts relevance using current trending topics from a free news API.
+It uses both a keyword scoring system and your topic preferences from a CSV file, and intelligently boosts relevance using current trending topics from a free news API.
 It ensures each email contains timely, non-repeating, high-priority articles.
 Designed to run daily using `cron` on any Unix-based system.

 ## 📁 Directory Structure